Belgian minehunter Primula

-The Belgian minehunter Primula (M924) is a Tripartite-class minehunter of the Belgian Naval Component, launched on 20 December 1990 at the Mercantile-Belyard shipyard in Rupelmonde and christened by Mrs. Adriaensens, the wife of the then Mayor of Willebroek, on 12 June 1991.
+The Belgian minehunter Primula (M924) is a Tripartite-class minehunter of the Belgian Navy, launched on 20 December 1990 at the Mercantile-Belyard shipyard in Rupelmonde and christened by Mrs. Adriaensens, the wife of the then Mayor of Willebroek, on 12 June 1991.
 The patronage of Primula was accepted by the city of Willebroek.
 It was the tenth and last of the Belgian Tripartite-class minehunters.

 She underwent major modernization works in 2004-2005, such as the replacement of the PAP-minehunting system and 20mm-gun.

+In September 2025 Belgium decided that it will donate Primula to Bulgarian Navy, along with Belgium's three other remaining Tripartite-class minehunters (Bellis, Crocus and Lobelia).